Princeton-CDH/cdh-ansible/README.md

 For detailed info on the VM and its accounts, configuration, especially how to set up Solr (since deploys do not yet touch it), see the `vagrant` directory [README](vagrant/README.md).

+The `prep_staging` role includes an optional task to clear out the www directories and database.
+By default, this is skipped.
+To enable it, specify `-e clear_staging=1`.